-This publication is divided into three sections:
+This publication is divided into the following three sections.

-- · Cost Basis,
+- · Cost Basis.

-- · Adjusted Basis, and
+- · Adjusted Basis.

-- Other Basis.
+- · Other Basis.

 The basis of property you buy is usually its cost.
-In addition, if you use the asset in a trade or business or an activity conducted for profit, capitalize (add to basis) many direct and indirect costs.
+You may also have to capitalize (add to basis) certain other costs related to buying or producing the property.

 Your original basis in property is adjusted (increased or decreased) by certain events.
 If you make improvements to the property, increase your basis.
-If you take deductions for depreciation or casualty losses, reduce your basis.
+If you take deductions for depreciation or casualty losses, reduce your

 You cannot determine your basis in some assets by cost.
 This includes property you receive as a gift or inheritance.
-It also applies to property received in an involuntary exchange, and certain other circumstances.
+It also applies to property received in an involuntary conversion and certain other circumstances.